Frederik Du Chau: Early life

+Hollywood

 Du Chau's break as a director came when Sony offered him to co-direct a short film with Hoyt Yeatman for Sony Wonder.
 This was followed with a stint as a storyboard artist for Chuck Jones where he learned everything he could about gags, timing and funny business from the master himself.

 After a job as the animation director for Universal's The Land Before Time III: The Time of the Great Giving, Du Chau was then offered a position as a visual development artist at the newly formed Warner Bros.
 Feature Animation department, where he sold two screenplays.
 He was attached to one of them as a director and was soon offered to direct the first animated feature for Warner Bros.
 Quest for Camelot.

-Du Chau wrote and sold a couple of screenplays with Kirk DeMicco.
+Du Chau wrote and sold a number of screenplays with Kirk DeMicco.
 One of the screenplays, titled Sky Boys, is a drama about two Irish immigrants who fight over the love of one girl while building the Empire State Building.
 Another screenplay was titled Hong Kong Phooey, based on the popular cartoon and was sold to Alcon and Warner Bros.
 This led to the opportunity to write and direct Racing Stripes for Warner Bros.

-The moderate success of Racing Stripes led to the job of directing the American feature film titled, Underdog, for The Walt Disney Company, based on the popular 60s cartoon of a flying dog that becomes a superhero.
+Racing Stripes grossed around $90 million worldwide, and this success led to the job of directing the American feature film titled, Underdog, for The Walt Disney Company, based on the popular 60s cartoon of a flying dog that becomes a superhero.
 It starred James Belushi, Jason Lee and Amy Adams.
-The film was extremely negatively received by critics.

-He is currently attached to three different movies at several major studios.
+Du Chau is currently attached to three different movies at several major studios.
 He just started filming The Krostons, based on the popular Belgian comic book series by Paul Deliege, his first Stereoscopic 3D movie for which he also wrote the screenplay.

-When not directing Du Chau draws and develops his own series of graphic novels Fish Out of Water.
-His graphic novel work was recently selected at the Festival d'Angouleme 2008 to be exhibited as one of the Unpublished Young talents.
+When not directing Du Chau draws and develops his own series of graphic novels Fish Out of Water, and Ameluna.
+Du Chau's graphic novel work was selected at the Festival d'Angouleme 2008 to be exhibited as one of the Unpublished Young talents.

-He currently lives and works in San Francisco, California.
+Du Chau lives and works in San Francisco, California.

+As of 2026 Frederik Du Chau was directing the animated feature film "Bollywoof", a co-production between Sky and DNEG.